m-cetin/webpwn/README.md

 "Webpwn" is a collection of commonly used tools to get initial foothold into a targets system.
 It aims to help penetration testers with collecting email addresses, enumerating subdomains, scanning and exploiting vulnerabilities and a lot more.

+# Requirements

+Tested on Linux.
+Go needs to be installed and the go binaries are needed within the "tools" folder.
+Make sure to clone the whole respository.

 # Installation

-`pip3 install -r requirements.txt`
+`git clone https://github.com/m-cetin/webpwn; cd webpwn` `pip3 install -r requirements.txt`

 # Usage